vishnuchalla/BugZooka/README.md

     - [BYOK Tooling HOWTO](https://github.com/openshift/lightspeed-rag-content/tree/main/byok#byok-tooling-howto)
   - Run `make deploy`.
 The Makefile will apply the RAG overlay and mount a shared volume at `/rag`.
   - Note: The BYOK image is intended to be used as an initContainer to prepare the vector store.
 In this repository, the provided overlay runs it as a sidecar; both patterns are supported for preparing/serving `/rag`.
+  - For local testing without a cluster, place your RAG content under `/rag`; BugZooka will auto-detect it.

 - Behavior and fallback:
   - If no RAG artifacts are detected, analysis proceeds unchanged.